|

 rules before beginning this project

-As I mentioned earlier, I resolved to rebuild this
+As I mentioned earlier, I resolved to

 radio as a vacuum tube set, but I WAS NOT going to restore the